1975 Brazilian Grand Prix

 David Purley (born 1945) started seven races between 1973 and 1977 with a best finish of ninth, but his career is remarkable for more than just his results.
 At the 1973 Dutch GP he saw fellow driver suffer a fiery crash and decided to stop and help.
 Despite Purley’s best efforts to extract him (for which he was awarded a George Medal for bravery), the fire was too severe and Williamson died from asphyxiation.

 In qualifying for the 1977 British GP, Purley crashed his LEC so hard that he went from over 100mph to zero almost instantly.
 The estimated force was in the region on 180G and though he suffered multiple broken bones, at the time it was believed to be the highest load ever survived by a human.

 Sergio Perez (born 1990) scored points on his debut with Sauber in 2011, only to then be disqualified for a technical infringement.
 After a successful debut season things really ramped up in 2012 - he and Sauber really nailed the tricky Pirelli tyres and Perez took three podiums and even came close to winning, especially in Malaysia, where he hounded Fernando Alonso right to the flag in tricky conditions.

 He got his big break in 2013 when he joined McLaren, but the team was on the slide and Perez overdrove somewhat.
 Despite being fast, the team dropped him after just one season.
 Since then he’s been racing for Force India, not only continuing his habit of scoring unlikely podiums, but also beating highly-rated drivers in the form of Nico Hulkenberg and Esteban Ocon.

-One of the very best drivers in the midfield, Perez even helped save the team from collapsing in 2018 and remains with the squad as it morphs into Racing Point for 2019.
+One of the very best drivers in the midfield, Perez even helped save the team from collapsing in 2018 has stuck with the squad as it morphed into Racing Point.